|

 thoughts on how to get started I would greatly appreciate

-other pitching instructors always have our young pitchers work on
+pitching instructors always have our young pitchers work on good

 rotation, stride and landing, arm whip, release, and